Skip to Content

 An entrance to Eataly Downtown NYC.
 Photo: Pablo Enriquez

 Eataly is perhaps the most notable Italian marketplace in the world, and the word “marketplace” doesn’t really begin to describe it.
 Eataly is more of a mega-mall for all Italian products.
 The first U.S. location to open, in the Flatiron district of New York City, is now 13 years old, and still is a popular shopping spot for premier specialty goods imported from Italy, tastings and classes on ingredients like caviar and truffles, high-end restaurants, and food stands with Italian classics like gelato and drinks.
-Eataly didn’t stop there, opening another NYC location downtown and six more stores that span the U.S., with another in Toronto.
+Eataly didn’t stop there, opening another NYC location downtown (then another in 2023, in Soho) and six more stores that span the U.S., with two in Toronto.

 Eataly Downtown: 4 World Trade Center, 101 Liberty Street, 3rd Floor, New York, NY 10007, (212) 897-2895